joeattardi/promise-poller/README.md

       timeout: 2000
     });

 In the above example, the poll is considered failed if it isn't resolved after 2 seconds.
+If there are retries remaining, it will retry the poll as usual.

+## Specify "master timeout"
+Instead of timing out each poll attempt, you can set a timeout for the entire master polling operation:

+    var poller = promisePoller({
+      taskFn: myTask,
+      interval: 500,
+      retries: 10,
+      masterTimeout: 2000
+    });

+In the above example, the entire poll operation will fail if there is not a successful poll within 2 seconds.
+This will reject the master promise.

 ## Select polling strategy
 By default, `promise-poller` will use a fixed interval between each poll attempt.
 For example, with an `interval` option of 500, the poller will poll approximately every 500 milliseconds.
 This is the `fixed-interval` strategy.
 There are two other strategies available that may better suit your use case.
 To select a polling strategy, specify the `strategy` option, e.g.: